Sponsored by Backcountry & ShopStyle.

 photo credits: Redfield Photography

-A huge thank you to Backcountry and Shopstyle for sponsoring this post!
+A huge thank you to Everlane for sponsoring this post!
 I’m always so happy to work on articles that allow us to do what we love, and this was certainly one of those.
-As always, all thoughts, opinions, and product choices are my own.
+As always, all thoughts, opinions and product choices are my own.
 And readers, thank you for your continuing support.
 It doesn’t go unnoticed and is so very much appreciated.